bbauska/zombiePolitics/README.md

-at targeted schools, each morning transforming an ordinary city school into a massive police encampment with dozens of police vehicles, as many as sixty SSAs [School Security Agents] and NYP§) oHicers, and long lines of students waiting to pass through the detectors to get to class.1
+at targeted schools, each morning transforming an ordinary city school into a massive police encampment with dozens of police vehicles, as many as sixty SSAs [School Security Agents] and NYP§) oHicers, and long lines of students waiting to pass through the detectors to get to class.1</p>

-As she indicates, the program does more than delay classes and instructional time: it also fosters abuse and violence.
+<p>As she indicates, the program does more than delay classes and instructional time:
+it also fosters abuse and violence.
 The following incident at Wadleigh Secondary School on November 17, 2006, provides an example of how students are abused by some of the police and security guards.
 Mukherjee writes: